osks/ctenv/backlog/tasks/task-35 - Remove-fixed-repo-mount-and-implement-smart-project-aware-directory-mounting.md

 **Key insight**: The value of `--workspace` is giving a name to the auto-detecting project directory functionality.
 Without this flag, users would need to use `--volume` with the full project path manually specified.

 **Volume syntax:**
-- `--workspace /path` - Mount `/path` to `/path`, preserve current working directory behavior
+- `--workspace /path` - Mount `/path` to `/path` (shorthand for `/path:/path`)
-- `--workspace /host:/container` - Mount `/host` to `/container`, preserve current working directory behavior
+- `--workspace /host:/container` - Mount `/host` to `/container`
-- `--workspace /host:/container:ro` - Mount with options, preserve current working directory behavior
+- `--workspace /host:/container:ro` - Mount with options

-**Auto-mounting behavior:**
+- `--workspace auto` - Auto-detect workspace and mount to same path (default)
+- `--workspace auto:/repo` - Auto-detect workspace, mount to `/repo`
+- `--workspace :/repo` - Shorthand for `auto:/repo`

+**Key behaviors:**
-- When no `--workspace` specified: auto-detect workspace (project root or cwd)
+- Default when no `--workspace` specified: `"auto"` (auto-detect and mount to same path)
-- When `--workspace` specified: use that directory as workspace
+- Workspace is stored as single string variable (like volumes), parsed when needed
+- CLI overrides config completely: `--workspace /path` replaces any config setting
-- Working directory always defaults to preserving user's relative position in workspace
+- Working directory automatically translates to preserve relative position:

-**Key design principle:** `--workspace` only controls mounting, never working directory.
-This ensures consistent behavior between auto-detection and explicit specification.
+  - User in `/project/src/`, workspace mounts to `/repo` → working dir becomes `/repo/src/`
+- No fallback on errors - fail early with clear message if workspace path doesn't exist

 ### CLI Examples